The largest city in Maryland is replacing 70,000 sodium

 corporate and government energy efficiency projects, such as a major office

-retrofit completed in New York by Ernst & Young
+retrofit completed in New York by Ernst & Young earlier this summer as well

-as a remodeling at the iconic Empire State Building
+as a remodeling at the iconic Empire State Building.

 For The Baltimore Sun article: